NMI Frequently Asked Questions

 What are the technical requirements for taking a course online?

 - Online courses last for two weeks, starting on a Monday and ending on a Sunday.
-Participants should plan to spend about 15-20 hours towards a two-week course.
+Participants should plan to spend about 15-20 hours per week in a two-week course.
 Online courses can be accessed any time of day through the online platform ASU Canvas.

 How long will it take me to earn my full certificate?

-- The Nonprofit Management Certificate (8 courses) can take anywhere from six to twelve months depending on which delivery method(s) you select.
+- The Nonprofit Management Certificate (8 courses) can take anywhere from six to twelve months depending on which delivery schedule(s) you select.